Dairyland Theatre Organ Society

 Picture

-The Brass Saxophone clearly visible in the chamber viewing window.
+The Brass Saxophone is clearly visible through the chamber viewing window.

 With the organ speaking into the former flower shop, it soon became apparent that a larger music room was needed.
-In May of 2000, the music room was enlarged and now measures 22x43 feet.
-This both increased the acoustics of the room, and allowed more seating for the growing number of concert attendees.
-The annual DTOS "Ice Cream Social" has become one of the premier events on our calendar.
-Regularly featuring top-rated artists, and Gary's prize winning gardens, it is a feast for the eyes, and the ears!
+In May 2000, the room was enlarged to 22 by 43 feet, improving both the acoustics and seating capacity for the growing number of concert attendees.

 Specifications